Cardiologists located in McKinney, TX

 Atrial fibrillation, or AFib for short, leaves you feeling like your heart is beating out of your chest or skipping beats.
 Because atrial fibrillation is linked to life-threatening health conditions, including stroke, you need care from a cardiologist you can trust.
 At CorCareTX, you go through a full diagnosis with Brian Eades, MD, FACC.
-As McKinney, Texas’ top cardiologist, Dr. Eades treats your atrial fibrillation and helps protect your heart.
+As a top Cardiologist in McKinney, Texas, Dr. Eades treats your atrial fibrillation and helps protect your heart.
 The caring team assists you with scheduling your first atrial fibrillation screening appointment, although you’re also welcome to use the online booking feature.

 Your heart should contract and relax at a steady pace.
 When you have atrial fibrillation though, your heart’s upper two chambers, or atria, beat irregularly.
 As a result, blood doesn’t flow into the lower chambers, the ventricles, as smoothly as it should.
 This often increases your risk of having blood clots.

 Yes!
 Untreated atrial fibrillation nearly doubles your risk of suffering from a life-threatening heart condition.
 Your risk of stroke goes up too since blood clots from atrial fibrillation can get lodged in arteries that lead to your brain.

 If you don’t have your atrial fibrillation treated, your risk of stroke is estimated to be five times higher than someone without the condition.
 Nearly 20% of stroke sufferers in the United States have atrial fibrillation, which is why proper treatment is critical for your health.

 Will I know if I have atrial fibrillation?

 Probably yes.
 Atrial fibrillation is associated with several warning signs and symptoms that often let men and women know that something is askew with their heart.
 You may experience: